Frequently Asked Questions (FAQs)

 What happens if I choose a replacement vehicle?

 The manufacturer must replace your vehicle with a substantially identical vehicle.
-If you choose additional options or after-market items, you may have to pay for those items.
+If you choose additional options or after–market items, you may have to pay for those items yourself.
 The arbitrator may deduct a mileage offset for the use of the vehicle prior to the first warranty repair attempt.
+The manufacturer can choose to repurchase the vehicle instead of replacing it, even if a replacement was decided.

 What happens if an Arbitrator grants a repurchase?

-The consumer is entitled to receive all the monies paid for the vehicle, and may also include a deduction for mileage offset.
+The consumer is entitled to receive all monies agreed to on the sales contract, except for any dealer add–ons, and the manufacturer is entitled to deduct a mileage offset.

 What happens if arbitration is not favorable to me?